Prepared jointly by the U.S. Dept. of Commerce, NOAA,

 a chance for M-class flares and a slight chance for an X-class flare on

-field has been at quiet levels for the past 24 hours.
-Solar wind speed
+field has been at quiet to unsettled levels for the past 24 hours.
+Solar

 IIB.
 Geophysical Activity Forecast: The geomagnetic field is expected

-to be at quiet to unsettled levels on day one (06 Jun), quiet levels on
+to be at quiet to unsettled levels on days one, two, and three (10 May,

 PCAF green